trustbloc/k8s/README.md

   ```
   brew install chipmk/tap/docker-mac-net-connect
   ```
-  Important: See the [Running](#running) below to see how to correctly run the service.
+  Important: See the [Running](#running) section below to see how to correctly run the service.

 #### For Intel (x86-64) Macs